Liiiiiiiiiq/CPO_LAB1/README.md

 - Unit testing is an essential practice in software development to detect defects in the software in the early development stage to save time and cost.
  It reduces or prevents production bugs, increases developer productivity, encourages modular programming.
 But it is time-consuming, can’t be challenging to cover all the code, and won’t catch all bugs.

 - Property-based testing (PBT) is the approach to software testing that implies an automatic check of the function properties (predicates) specified by the tester.
  Checking, i.e. search for counter-examples is carried out using the automatically generated input data.
 PBT allows developers to increase the test coverage significantly and spend their time efficiently saving them the trouble of inventing the input data for tests on their own.
-But it does not cover all examples
+But it does not cover all examples.